b30wulf/RedlineSpam/README.md

 # Weaponization
 With the flag `--weaponization_path <path>` you can tell RedlineSpam to get a payload of your choice (currently only .exe files) and send it to the attacker as a bait.
 Use cases for this might be leveraging CobaltStrike beacons etc.

+# Disclaimer
+For educational purposes only.
+Don't pwn what you don't own.